cs1302uga/cs1302-tutorials/lambda/lambda.rst

-The code described in step 5 may have been written before you step 1 is started, especially in cases where other classes that implement the interface already exists.
+The code described in step 5 may have been written before you step 1 is started, especially in cases where other classes that implement the interface already exist.
 The overall process outlined above has real, tangible benefites.
 For example, the new class can:

 1. be reused (by utlizing its constructor);